hkalina/hkalina.github.io/_posts/2017-10-18-client-cert.md

 title: CLIENT-CERT authentication with Elytron
 ---

 This blogspot describes how to use Elytron for two-way (client certificate) SSL authentication.
-This is draft which requires to have [https://github.com/wildfly-security/wildfly-elytron/pull/1018](patch #1018) merged.
+This is draft which requires to have [patch #1018](https://github.com/wildfly-security/wildfly-elytron/pull/1018) merged.

 Lets suppose you have already your SSL key and certificate prepared in keystore file in `standalone/configuration` directory.
 For testing purposes you can generate self-signed certificate: